 The touch of a paving stone beneath your foot prompts a step forward as you walk.

-Applied in design:
+Conditioning in design:

 A user has repeatedly navigated websites that feature a top navigation and judges key links to be positioned at the top of a page.
 Implicit memory suggests this to be true of the next website they visit.